Overthrow of the Hawaiian Kingdom: 1893 Hawaiian coup d'état and overthrow of the kingdom

 The overthrow of the monarchy was started by newspaper publisher Lorrin Thurston, a Hawaiian subject and former Minister of the Interior who was the grandson of American missionaries, and formally led by the Chairman of the Committee of Safety, Henry E. Cooper, an American lawyer.
 They derived their support primarily from the American and European business class residing in Hawaii and other supporters of the Reform Party of the Hawaiian Kingdom.
 Most of the leaders of the Committee of Safety that deposed the queen were United States and European citizens who were also Kingdom subjects.
 They included legislators, government officers, and a Supreme Court Justice of the Hawaiian Kingdom.

 On January 16, the Marshal of the Kingdom, Charles B. Wilson, was tipped off by detectives to the imminent planned overthrow.
 Wilson requested warrants to arrest the 13-member council of the Committee of Safety, and put the Kingdom under martial law.
 Because the members had strong political ties with United States Government Minister John L. Stevens, the requests were repeatedly denied by Attorney General Arthur P. Peterson and the Queen's cabinet, fearing if approved, the arrests would escalate the situation.
 After a failed negotiation with Thurston, Wilson began to collect his men for the confrontation.
 Wilson and Captain of the Royal Household Guard, Samuel Nowlein, had rallied a force of 496 men who were kept at hand to protect the Queen.

 The events began on January 17, 1893, when John Good, a revolutionist, shot Leialoha, a native policeman who was trying to stop a wagon carrying weapons to the Committee of Safety led by Lorrin Thurston.
 The Committee of Safety feared the shooting would bring government forces to rout out the conspirators and stop the overthrow before it could begin.
-The Committee of Safety initiated the overthrow by organizing armed non-native men, under their leadership, intending to depose Queen Liliʻuokalani.
+The Committee of Safety initiated the overthrow by organizing armed non-native men, under its leadership, intending to depose Queen Liliʻuokalani.
+The Committee of Safety issued an ultimatum to the Queen, who was forced to remain in ‘Iolani Palace under armed guard: relinquish her power and role as Queen of the Kingdom of Hawai’i, or have her subjects face violence at the hands of the Committee and the militia.
 The forces garrisoned Ali'iolani Hale across the street from ʻIolani Palace and waited for the Queen's response.

 As these events were unfolding, the Committee of Safety expressed concern for the safety and property of American residents in Honolulu.

 On January 17, 1893, the Chairman of the Committee of Safety, Henry E. Cooper, addressed a crowd assembled in front of ʻIolani Palace (the official royal residence) and read aloud a proclamation that formally deposed Queen Liliʻuokalani, abolished the Hawaiian monarchy, and established a Provisional Government of Hawaii under President Sanford B. Dole.